 - 3-4 person – SEMO Camping Tent 3-4 Person 4-Season Double Layer Traveling Tent

 - 5-6 person – NTK Cherokee GT 5 to 6 Person 100% waterproof

 - 7-8 person – Coleman Tenaya Lake Fast Pitch 8-Person Cabin Tent Built-in Closet

 - 9-10 Person – CORE 10 Person Straight Wall Cabin Tent

 - More than 10 – Ozark Trail Base Camp 14-Person Cabin Tent

 For the most comfortable night’s sleep, we always recommend getting a tent that is a little bigger than is required.
 This will leave you with plenty of room for gear and room to move around while sleeping.

-Choose the right bedding for your tent
+How to choose the right bedding for your tent

 Sleeping Bag types and rating:

 - Summer Season – rated +30 degrees and up